 Arbor Sightline enables the integration with NETSCOUT® InfiniStreamNG®, the leading packet-capture and service-assurance technology, and provides DNS transactions used by Arbor Sightline to achieve service-layer visibility.

-Arbor Sightline With Insight is the big-data powered, advanced-analysis technology that maximizes the correlations among the various dimensions of traffic.
+NETSCOUT Arbor Insight is the big-data powered, advanced-analysis technology that maximizes the correlations among the various dimensions of traffic.
 It elevates traffic engineering to the next level and helps peel back the layers of ambiguity plus reveals the content and applications within the service-layer as well as how they relate to routing topology and network infrastructure–all at the same time.

-Arbor Sightline and Insight take the legwork out of collecting and analyzing traffic and routing data plus takes the guesswork out of bringing in service-layer visibility into traffic engineering, thus puts the service provider in the best position to excel and succeed.
+Arbor Sightline and Arbor Insight take the legwork out of collecting and analyzing traffic and routing data plus takes the guesswork out of bringing in service-layer visibility into traffic engineering, thus puts the service provider in the best position to excel and succeed.